iooab23/elasticsearch-river-jms/README.md

 - bulkSize: The maximum batch size (bulk actions) the river will submit to elasticsearch.
 - bulkTimeout: The length of time the river will wait for new messages to add to a batch.
 - ordered: Indicates whether the river should submit the bulk actions in the order it got them from the queue.
 This setting can also be used a simple way to throttle indexing.
+- index: Default index to use for messages NOT in api bulk format (leave blank otherwise)
+- type: Default document type to use for messages NOT in api bulk format (leave blank otherwise)

 License
 -------